Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 NRSV, TEV, NJB, Peshitta, REB "Save yourselves"

-The inflected form of this term is AORIST PASSIVE IMPERATIVE, but as you can tell, NRSV, TEV, and NJB translate it as MIDDLE VOICE.
+The inflected form of this term is AORIST PASSIVE IMPERATIVE, but as you can tell, NRSV, TEV, NJB, and the Peshitta translate it as MIDDLE VOICE.
 This is the theological tension concerning salvation (cf. Phil.
 2:12-13).
 Is it all of God, or must the hearer allow God to work in his/her life?

 The Greek term "saved" (sōsō) reflects a Hebrew concept (yasha, BDB 446, cf. Exod.
 14:30) of physical deliverance (cf. James 5:15,20), while in the NT usage it takes on the connotation of spiritual deliverance or salvation (cf. James 1:21; 2:14; 4:12).